WarlordShado/JoJokers/README.md

 All have Secret Abilities that activate when a certain action is completed.
 Hint in description

+Manga Jokers can be enabled in the config

 More jokers and other stuff will be added eventually